UNDERSTANDING POWER OF ATTORNEY (PoA)

 Copy & paste:

-“Anne’s Law guarantees meaningful contact and an Essential Visitor.
+“Anne’s Law guarantees meaningful family contact and an Essential Visitor.

 ‘The PoA says no’ is not a lawful reason for restricting visits.